 Required of All Recommended of All Recommended of Some Required of Some Not required

 High school transcript X

 College transcript(s) X

 Essay or personal statement X

 Interview

-Standardized test scores X Х
+Standardized test scores X

-Statement of good standing from prior institution(s)
+Statement of good standing from prior institution(s) X

-- D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\\ - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 - D8.
-List any other application requirements specific to transfer applicants: We do not have open admissions.
+D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D7.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0

+D8.
+List any other application requirements specific to transfer applicants: Transfer applicants must have 60 semester hours of transfer credit.